-The Grove Family, which ran from 1954 to 1957, was the first British television soap for adults.
+The Grove Family was the first British television soap opera for adults.
 It was set in the north London suburb of Hendon and featured three generations of a successful builder’s family who took their name from the BBC’s Lime Grove studios.

-The Grove family consisted of Dad (Bob), a jolly although sometimes harassed ‘jobbing builder’; Mum (Gladys) a warm and forthright housewife; 12-year-old Lenny, bright but a fibber; 14-year-old Daphne; Pat, a 20-year old assistant librarian who turned actress; Jack, who was doing National Service; and Grandma who was always complaining: “I’m starved for want of nourishment”.
+The Grove family consisted of Bob the father (Edward Evans), a jolly although sometimes harassed ‘jobbing builder’; Mum Gladys (Ruth Dunning) a warm and forthright housewife; 12-year-old Lenny (Christopher Beeny) who was bright but a fibber; 14-year-old Daphne (Margaret Downs); Pat (Sheila Sweet and then Carole Mowlam), a 20-year old assistant librarian who turned actress; Jack (Peter Bryant), who was doing National Service; and Grandma (Nancy Roberts) who was always complaining: “I’m starved for want of nourishment”.

-First and foremost entertainment, it nevertheless contained public service elements as well as reflecting the post-war growth in prosperity.
+First and foremost entertainment, it nevertheless contained public service elements (such as the need to secure your house against burglars) as well as reflecting the post-war growth in prosperity.

 Exhausted from three years of writing, the Pertwees wanted a break and asked instead whether they could oversee the scripts of other writers.
-The BBC wouldn’t agree to this, hired new writers but then axed the Groves altogether.
+The BBC wouldn’t agree to this and hired new writers, but then axed the Groves altogether.